STAM-ROBO/maia_packages/README.md

 export ROS_MASTER_URI=http://192.168.100.80:11311
 ```

-## Launching the camera node
+### Object Detection Module

+This module is responsible for detecting objects from the camera feed, and perform 3D localization (using camera intrinsics and depth maps).
+The detection is performed in 2D using a COCO-trained detector. the system currently provides wrappers for YOLOv7 is cloned from the official reposistory (published in CVPR2023) and available either using Pytorch or TensorRT (accelerated)
+For installation: download and install pytorch (with cuda support) and see requirements.txt for other dependencies
+The detector node subscribes to a camera ROS node which publishes raw rgb, depth and intrinsics topics.

 To start the camera node and the object detector, launch the following command:
 ```
 roslaunch object_detector run_detector.launch debug:=[true/false]
 ```
-This node publishes several topics obtained from the live-stream of the camera (besides others including the calibration parameters), to which we need to subscribe in other modules.

-### Object Detection Module
-This module is responsible for detecting objects from the camera feed, and perform 3D localization (using camera intrinsics and depth maps).
-The detection is performed in 2D using a COCO-trained detector. the system currently provides wrappers for Faster R-CNN and YOLOv7, as two examples for heavy-weight and a ligher detector.
-Faster R-CNN is used directly from torchvision, while YOLOv7 is cloned from the official reposistory (published in CVPR2023)

-For installation: download and install pytorch (with cuda support) and see requirements.txt for other dependencies